 How to make Pad Thai sauce

-In a small casserole or sauce pan, add tamarind concentrate, tamari sauce, rice vinegar, minced garlic, kecap manis, maple syrup, and season with a pinch salt and pepper.
+In a small casserole or saucepan, add tamarind concentrate, tamari sauce, rice vinegar, minced garlic, kecap manis, maple syrup, and season with a pinch of salt and pepper.

 Turn to low heat for two minutes, then let it cool for 5 minutes.
-Fill in a jar with a lid on top.
+Fill in a jar with a top lid.
 If you store it airtight in the fridge, the sauce will stay good for 2 weeks.

-Note: If you need a larger batch for many dishes, just double or triple the ingredients and make a larger quantity to your own need.
+Note: If you need a larger batch for many dishes, just double or triple the ingredients and make a larger quantity to your own needs.

-This easy sauce is such a great and amazing condiment.
+This easy and delicious Pad Thai sauce is such an amazing condiment.
 It works with any pasta dishes or rice bowls.